 On the other hand, the modern EM solvers are mature.
 Today, most commercial available simulators, HFSS, CST, and uWave Wizard can take account into all aspects, including material and finishing properties, and give very accurate simulation results.
 In the meantime, mechanical design tools, such as Solidworks and other tools are capable of taking the simulated structure to realize the physical antenna structures without losing the dimension accuracies.
 With help of the modern manufacturing tools, such as CNN machine centers, wire EDM, EDM Sinkers, and 3D printers we can achieve the required accuracy straight forward.

 Because of the above reasons, the industry has accepted that simulated antenna patterns and gains for simple aperture antennas such as rectangular horns, circular horns, lens corrected antennas, scalar antennas, Gaussian antennas, Cassegrain Antennas, Reflector Antennas and Omni Directional Antennas are very accurate.
 As long as the above processes are used, the produced antenna hardware will produce the patterns and gains that the simulator predicts.
 As a contrast, the measured antenna patterns and gains of these antennas are often distorted due to setup limitations and operator abilities.
 In otherwords, the measured patterns and gains are often less accurate than the simulated data.
 Based on above, SAGE Millimeter highly recommends using the simulated antenna gains and patterns instead of measured data for simple aperture antennas mentioned above.

 To further this conclusion, SAGE Millimeter did perform an investigation by measuring the patterns and gains of an E-band gain horn antenna.
 The results are shown below.

-From above, the measured data and simulated data are very similar, but the simulated data is more accurate because the antenna is symmetrical therefore the patterns are supposed to be symmetrical as well.
+From the above, the measured data and simulated data seem very similar, but the simulated data is more accurate because the antenna is symmetrical therefore the patterns are supposed to be symmetrical as well.